Get all the latest data for Randstad

 What insurance is common and how much in Randstad in 2026?

-The most common type of property insurance in the Randstad is building insurance (opstalverzekering), which covers the structure against fire, water damage, and storms, and for apartments this is usually arranged collectively by the VvE and included in your service charges.
+The single most common type of property insurance in the Randstad is building insurance (opstalverzekering), which covers structural damage from fire, storms, and water -- and for apartment owners, this is typically arranged and paid collectively through your VvE service charges.

-The biggest factor that makes insurance premiums higher or lower in the Randstad is the property's rebuild value combined with its location, as older canal houses or homes in flood-prone areas typically cost more to insure than newer apartments in standard neighborhoods.
+The biggest factor that makes insurance premiums higher or lower for the same property type in the Randstad is the rebuild value and the age of the building, because older canal houses or pre-war properties with known foundation risks will cost significantly more to insure than newer construction in areas like IJburg or Leidsche Rijn.

 What sources have we used to write this blog article?

-Government of the Netherlands It's the Dutch government's official public information portal.
-We used it to confirm how non-residents can obtain a BSN via RNI registration.
-We used it to explain when foreign buyers might need a Dutch citizen service number.
+Government of the Netherlands Official Dutch government public-information portal.
+We used it to confirm how non-residents can get a BSN via RNI registration.
+We relied on it to explain when foreign buyers need a citizen service number in the Randstad.

-Netherlands Worldwide It's an official government site for people living outside the Netherlands.
-We used it to describe the practical steps for registering as a non-resident.
-We used it to clarify when you must appear in person versus special cases.
+Netherlands Worldwide Official government site for people living outside the Netherlands.
+We used it to describe how to register as a non-resident and receive a BSN.
+We clarified when you must appear in person at a Dutch municipality.

-IND (Immigration and Naturalisation Service) IND is the official immigration authority for visas and residence permits.
-We used it to confirm the foreign investor residence scheme was abolished.
-We used it to keep the residency section accurate for 2026.
+IND (Immigration and Naturalisation Service) The official Dutch immigration authority for visas and permits.
+We used it to confirm that the special foreign-investor residence scheme was abolished.
+We kept the residency section accurate by reflecting this 2026-relevant change.

-RVO/Ondernemersplein It's an official government portal summarizing law changes.
-We used it to confirm the January 2026 transfer tax change from 10.4% to 8%.
-We used it for the investor versus main home tax split.
+RVO / Ondernemersplein Official government portal summarizing Dutch law changes.
+We used it to confirm the January 1, 2026 transfer-tax reduction for non-primary-home purchases from 10.4% to 8%.
+We used it for the investor vs. main-home tax split.

-Belastingdienst (Dutch Tax Administration) It's the primary tax authority administering transfer tax.
-We used it for baseline transfer tax categories and definitions.
-We cross-checked it against the 2026 law change summary.
+Belastingdienst (Dutch Tax Administration) The primary tax authority administering transfer tax.
+We used it for the baseline definition of transfer-tax categories in the Randstad.
+We cross-checked it against the official 2026 law-change summary from RVO.

-Rijksoverheid (Tax Plan) It's the government's official policy page for the tax plan.
-We used it to confirm the Box 3 deemed return rate is 6% in 2026.
-We used it to keep rental income tax estimates accurate.
+Rijksoverheid (Tax Plan / Box 3) The government's official policy page for the annual tax plan.
+We used it to confirm the Box 3 deemed return stays at 6% in 2026 after the planned increase was scrapped.
+We kept rental-income tax estimates grounded in actual 2026 rules.

-Rotterdam Local Regulations (Overheid.nl) It's the official portal for Dutch municipal regulations.
-We used it to show Rotterdam also regulates letting in certain areas.
-We used it to support the due diligence checklist for permits.
+Municipality of Rotterdam (housing regulations) Official overheid.nl portal for municipal regulations.
+We used it to show that Rotterdam also regulates letting in certain areas and segments.
+We supported the due-diligence checklist by confirming local permit requirements before assuming you can rent.

-NVM (Dutch Real Estate Association) NVM is the main professional body for Dutch agents with standardized guidance.
-We used it to outline the step-by-step buying journey.
-We used it for the cooling-off period and appraisal expectations.
+NVM (Dutch real-estate agent association) The main professional body for Dutch agents with standardized guidance.
+We used it to outline the typical step-by-step buying journey and required documents.
+We also referenced the three-business-day cooling-off period and appraisal expectations.

-MoneyView It's a specialized Dutch research firm cited widely in finance and insurance.
-We used it to anchor a credible typical building insurance premium.
-We used it to avoid hand-wavy insurance budgeting.
+MoneyView Specialized Dutch research firm widely cited in finance and insurance.
+We used it to anchor a credible typical annual building-insurance premium for Randstad properties.
+We avoided hand-wavy insurance budgeting by relying on their published research data.

-Independer It's a mainstream Dutch consumer comparison platform.
-We used it to sanity-check contents insurance pricing in late 2025.
-We used it as a supporting datapoint alongside other sources.
+Independer Major Dutch consumer comparison platform with transparent data.
+We used it to sanity-check typical contents-insurance pricing levels in the Randstad in early 2026.
+We treated it as a supporting datapoint alongside MoneyView and official tax sources.